cccbr/runningatower/content/docs/170-glossary/index.md

 ## Garter Hole

-A Hole in the rim of a wheel through which the rope passes in order to be secured to the spokes.
-See [Wheels](../070-wheels).
+A Hole in the rim of a **Wheel** through which the rope passes in order to be secured to the spokes.

 ## Grease Nipple